Healthcare Recruitment in Portsmouth: Complete Guide

 Frequently Asked Questions

 Q: What documents do workers need for healthcare jobs in Portsmouth?
-A: Right to work proof (passport or visa), enhanced DBS certificate, proof of address, professional registrations (NMC, HCPC) where applicable, occupational health clearance, and immunisation records.
+A: Workers must provide proof of right to work in the UK, valid DBS clearance, proof of address, and relevant qualifications (Care Certificate, First Aid, etc.).
+Employers may request vaccination records.